pat357/My-Charging-Controller/README.md

 * Feel free to donate to me ( a lil tea, run 'mcc --donate' )

 ### Release Notes

+##### 1.4.3

+* Hi users,
+* A small + sensitive release is here, which is aimed on some minor code errors, and a better way of eliminating failures due to interference with the daemon.
+* All the bugs fixed are reported by users at XDA, and I will not detail them here, but "Please toggle auto switch OFF if compatibility check fails upgrading".
+* What I am gonna detail is a new feature of the daemon.
+From this version on, mcc daemon can be paused with a lock file.
+  Users, or anyone else, can create the file CACHE_DIR/lock_d and the daemon will go sleep until it exists.
+This is to be used by Installer, but not limited.
+So changelog reads...
+* ...Fix 'Permission denied' while running mcc
+* ...Fix daemon not launching for some devices
+* ...Fix bad compatibility check failures
+* ...Bring back initial 120 seconds delay
+* ...Add a lock file to pause the daemon

 ##### 1.4.2